Idrish786/Web3-Task-Automator/README.md

 This repository uses a .env file to store sensitive data locally.

 Update the config.js file with your public wallet addresses and proxy IP ports.

+## Running the Automator

+Once your RPCs and proxies are configured, start the execution loop:

+node airdrop_manager.js

+The console will log the success or failure of each protocol interaction.

+## Disclaimer

+Use this software at your own risk.
+Automated interactions may result in loss of gas fees.

+Always test with small amounts of funds before scaling to your main wallets.

+## License

+This project is licensed under the MIT License.